 To that, I say fuck off.
 Take your bullshit, along with your supposed discipline, and shove them up your ass.
 Ahem, where was I?

-A Real Simple article points out that toxic productivity has some overlap with imposter syndrome.
+A Real Simple article points out that toxic productivity has some overlap with impostor syndrome.
 There’s also a sense of fear that not doing “enough” means being a failure, which is exactly what dude’s tweet tells you that they are.
 Who decides what “enough” is?
 That’s probably the should monster in your head.
 This approach can push people into a state of burnout.

 Something else I first heard of very recently was “that girl” on TikTok.
 A Refinery 29 article says: “‘That girl’ isn’t just healthy, she’s professionally successful and looks her best at every moment.
 She wakes up every morning at 5.30 AM so she can seize the day and her nails are always uniform, manicured and eternally chip-free.”
 She has worked out, eaten avocado toast, meditated, and perfectly don her hair and makeup before you’ve even rolled out of bed.
 I haven’t seen that term on Pinterest, but I’ve seen lots of pins about a morning routine and all the gazillion things you’re supposed to do before 6 AM so you have a perfect day.

 Sure, there may be societal pressure to do this, but why do people want to?
 I don’t get it.
 Then again, I’ve generally tended to prefer doing my own thing over following “shoulds,” and perfectionism and imposter syndrome aren’t among whatever issues I have.
 I’m also pretty pragmatic and independent, as well as a stubborn moose.
 A vague sense of needing to do “enough” to satisfy someone else doesn’t really fit in with my way of looking at the world.